iugamarian/links/README.md

 http://vonkonow.com/wordpress/2012/03/usbserial-pcb/

-# ... fixing a bricked one from a pc without another programmer by using a Linux live cd:
+# ... fixing a bricked one from a pc without another programmer by using a Linux live cd (repeat the make commands a few times if they give error, bitbang is hard to get):

 http://tuxgraphics.org/common/src2/article07052/avrusb500-upd.html